Anchor Advisors

 But, wow, how do you do that?
 Take someone with no client services experience and train them to become a “trusted advisor”?!
 Turning that person into someone who can influence clients, demonstrate expertise, and deliver services is a big hill to climb.

 There is nothing like experience.
 Anyone preparing for this role needs to see you doing it.
-They need to experience what it’s like to push back on a client only to find the client respects you more.
+They need to experience what it’s like to push back on a client only to find the client respects them more.
 While you cannot minimize the need for this experience, you can speed up the process.
-Lots of account management books have been written by client services luminaries that can be used to enhance training and development for your younger account manager team members.
+Lots of account management books have been written by client services luminaries that can be used to enhance training and development for your younger account management team members.

 Here are my top book picks for your account management team members: